officialbigcam/SevereWeatherPrep/README.md

--A loop that allows the user to enter commands and eventually exit the program -A list feature where the user can add, remove, and display their equipment -A mathematical calculation of how many years it has been since the Moore, OK EF5 Tornado -Three objects that inherit two properties from their parent class.
+-A loop that allows the user to enter commands and eventually exit the program -A list feature where the user can add, remove, and display their equipment -A mathematical calculation of how many years it has been since the Moore, OK EF5 Tornado.
+This calculation returns a value to the user in the number of years it has been since.
+-Three objects that inherit two properties from their parent class.
 See "Procedure"

 I created four classes and their respective methods to ensure the program runs properly.
-The current date class returns a value to the user in the program.

-The goal of this project is to help the end user prepare for severe weather encounters like Tornado warnings/emergencies.
+The goal of this project is to help the end user better prepare for severe weather encounters like Tornado warnings/emergencies.
 The user will be able to create and display a list of equipment to pack in their bugout bag (emergency prepardness kit).
 After this, they can view a list of procedures to help them minimize the danger they face during severe weather events.